mweinroth/epi2me2r/README.md

 ## Issues

-The current ARMA and WIMP barcodes have mostly compatible barcodes nomenclature (the only difference being ARMA files without barcodes are entered as `none` and WIMP as `NA`).
-However, in early epi2me versions, ARMA barcodes were listed as `"barcode"` and a two digit number while WIMP barcodes were listed as `"BC"` and a two digit number.
+The current ARMA and WIMP barcodes have mostly compatible barcode nomenclature (the only difference being ARMA files without barcodes are entered as `none` and WIMP as `NA`).
+However, in early EPI2ME versions, ARMA barcodes were listed as `"barcode"` and a two digit number while WIMP barcodes were listed as `"BC"` and a two digit number.
 While this is no longer the case (both are formatted as `"barcode"` followed by the number), if you are using older output, you will need to replace the `"BC"` in the WIMP files with `"barcode"`.
-You can do this through opening the file and `Ctrl+H` to search and replace all `"BC"` with `"barcode"` in Excel or another text editor or in R:
+You can do this through opening the file and `Ctrl+H` to search and replace all `"BC"` with `"barcode"` in Excel or another text editor or in R.

+The following example code reads in a CSV file and replaces all instances of the string `"BC"` with `"barcode"` in the `barcode` column, then overwrites the original file.

 ```
-fake.data <- read.csv("226094_1777.csv") #read in data
+fake.data <- read.csv("226094_1777.csv")
-fake.data$barcode <- sub("BC*", "barcode", fake.data$barcode) #sub
+fake.data$barcode <- sub("BC*", "barcode", fake.data$barcode)
-head(fake.data) #check to see if it worked
-write.csv(fake.data, "226094_1777.csv") #save it (this overwrites original)
+write.csv(fake.data, "226094_1777.csv")
 ```

 # Contact

-If you have a question or comment, please open a [GitHub issue](https://github.com/mweinroth/epi2me2r/issues).
+If you have a question or comment, please open a [GitHub issue](https://github.com/mweinroth/epi2me2r/issues) on the `epi2me2r` repository.